lauren/ease-in/README.md

           transition: opacity .5s ease-in-out
 }
 ```
 4. Seriously, this won't work unless you add that CSS, but feel free to modify the transition duration and style if you like.

-5.After the DOM has loaded, call easeIn on the element collection of our choice.
+5. After the DOM has loaded, call easeIn on the element collection of our choice.
 For instance, this page uses:

 ```js
 easeIn(document.body.children);